Malaysia’s indigenous people protest forced conversions

 A group of them this week handed over a memorandum to the nation’s parliament urging Prime Minister Mahathir Mohamad’s government to halt the practice of sending Muslim preachers to convert their community to Islam.

-The group’s spokesman, Anjang Aluej, said outside Kuala Lumpur’s Parliament House that the issue had been ongoing for many years and many of them had been surprised to find that they had even been registered as Muslims in their identity cards.
+The group’s spokesman, Anjang Aluej, said outside Kuala Lumpur’s Parliament House on 10 July that the issue had been ongoing for many years and many of them had been surprised to find that they had even been registered as Muslims in their identity cards.

 “It is a big offense to us as we should be given prior and informed consent before such changes are made,” he told reporters.